-The race to access new and rare resources pushes companies to search outside of their boundaries and borders.
-This can either be by innovating directly with external partners (e.g. universities or startups) or by building internal sources that more-closely tie in with broader innovation eco-systems (e.g. with innovation labs).
-This externalization of innovation displays three main characteristics:
+This race to access new and rare resources pushes companies to search outside of their boundaries and borders.
+This externalization of innovation presents three main characteristics:

-- It is recent: Thirty-three percent of companies interviewed mentioned innovation labs as one of their top three innovation sources now, and it was important for only 2% companies five years ago (see Figure 9 above). - It is broad: Big companies are expanding their innovation sources.
-By going external, they are extending the number of innovation sources they use.
-Our panel uses, on average, three different external innovation sources. - It is growing fast: New innovation sources such as Innovation Labs, Startups and Crowd are growing faster than others (see Figure 11, below).
+- It is recent: : Thirty-three percent of companies interviewed mentioned innovation labs as one of their top three innovation sources now, and it was important for only 2% companies five years ago (see Figure 9 above). - It is broad: Big companies are expanding their innovation sources.
+By going external they are extending the number of innovation sources they use.
+Our panel use, on average, three different external innovation sources - It is growing fast:New external innovation sources such as Innovation Labs, Startups and Crowd are growing faster than others (see Figure 7 above).